The Group Inverse of extended Symmetric and Periodic Jacobi Matrices: Introduction and notation

 \section{Introduction and notation}

-The invertibility of nonsingular tridiagonal or block tridiagonal matrices has been studied in recent years; see \cite{M92} for a review on the subject.
+The invertibility of nonsingular tridiagonal or block tridiagonal matrices has been studied in recent years; see for instance \cite{BG03, BHR14, LHLL10, M92}.
 Moreover, explicit inverses are known in some cases, for instance when the tridiagonal matrix is symmetric with constant diagonals and subject to some restrictions.
 In \cite{FP01}, da Fonseca and Petronilho obtained explicit inverses of tridiagonal $2$--Toeplitz and $3$--Toeplitz matrices which generalize some well-known results concerning the inverse of a tridiagonal Toeplitz matrix.
-Recently, M.J.
-Jim\'enez in her PhD Tesis gave an explicit formula for the inverse of $(p,r)$--Toeplitz Jacobi matrices (tridiagonal matrices whose diagonals are formed by quasi periodic sequences, see \cite{EJ16},\cite{J16}).
 The techniques used in the mentioned results are mainly based on the theory of orthogonal polynomials.
-For the singular case, there is also a big amount of work, for instance in \cite{BCEM10} the authors carried out an exhaustive analysis of the generalized inverses of singular irreducible symmetric $M$--matrices.
+For the singular case, there is also a big amount of work, for instance in \cite{BCEM10} the authors carried out an exhaustive analysis of the genera\-lized inverses of singular irreducible symmetric $M$--matrices.
 The key idea of the approach was to identify any symmetric $M$--matrix with a positive semi--definite Schr\"odinger operator on a connected network whose conductances are given by the off--diagonal elements of the $M$--matrix.
-Moreover, explicit expressions for the group inverses in the cases of tridiagonal matrices and circulant matrices were obtained in \cite{CEGJM15}.
+Moreover, explicit expressions for the group inverses in the cases of tridiagonal matrices and some circulant matrices were obtained in \cite{CEGJM15}.